-Neighbourhoods for a Sustainable Vancouver (NSV) is disappointed by and largely opposed to the so-called "reforms" put forward by the provincial government in its recently-published White Paper on Local Government Elections Reform.
+Neighbourhoods for a Sustainable Vancouver (NSV) continues to be disappointed by and largely opposed to many of the so-called "reforms" put forward by the provincial government in its White Paper on Local Government Elections Reform.

-The main points of the submission are:
+The main points of our submission are:

-- 1. Proposed "Reforms" do nothing to restrain corrupting influence of "big money" on municipal politics. - 2.
-Some "key changes" will actually hurt grassroots campaigning and free speech. - 3.
-Please do not allow Vancouver City Council to makes its own rules for election campaign finance. - 4.
+- 1. Please retain the three year terms of civic office.
+Do not change to four years - 2.
+Proposed "Reforms" do nothing to restrain corrupting influence of "big money" on municipal politics. - 3.
+Some "key changes" will actually hurt grassroots campaigning and free speech. - 4.
+Please do not allow Vancouver City Council to make its own rules for election campaign finance.
+NSV believes that the current City administration is too compromised by systemic conflict of interest to be entrusted with this responsibility. - 5.
 Expense limits are not enough.
-Caps are also needed on campaign contributions in the 2014 civic election. - 5.
-Please retain the three year terms of civic office.
-Do not change to four years.
+Caps are also needed on campaign contributions in the 2014 civic election.

-Submission to British Columbia Ministry of Community, Sport and Cultural Development (October 23, 2013)

-On the White Paper on Local Government Elections Reform
+Submission to British Columbia Ministry of Community, Sport and Cultural Development (January 30, 2014) On the White Paper on Local Government Elections Reform